 Marguerite de Valois

-Charles IX is the king whose mother, Catherine de’ Medici, manipulated into ordering the St Bartholomew’s Day massacre, which took place on August 23, 1572, six days after Marguerite de France, Dumas père’s Reine Margot and Charles IX’s sister, married, against her will, Henri IV, the Huguenot King of Navarre who became Henri IV King of France and of Navarre, when Henri III died, in 1589.
+Charles IX is the king whose mother, Catherine de’ Medici, manipulated into ordering the St Bartholomew’s Day massacre, which took place on 23 August 1572, six days after Marguerite de France, Dumas père’s Reine Margot and Charles IX’s sister, married, against her will.
+Henri III, the Huguenot King of Navarre who became Henri IV King of France and of Navarre, when Henri III of France died, in 1589.

 As we have seen in the dating of Christian feasts, although renamed, the feast remained.
 On that day, an exchange of gifts became customary, except that people enjoyed giving foolish gifts to persons who were not aware of the fact that April 1st or March 25th no longer marked the beginning of a new year.
 Often a fish was given as the feast took place during Lent, a time of year when one did not eat meat.
 As well, the fish had been a symbol for early Christians.

 It would appear however, that fools were celebrated long before January 1st became the first day of the year.
 Again, we may have Chaucer to thank for this information.
 In the Canterbury Tales (1392), the “Nun’s Priest’s Tale” is set Syn March bigan thritty dayes and two.
 The 32nd of March would be April 1st.